Geldermalsen railway station

 Geldermalsen is a railway station in the town of Geldermalsen, Netherlands.
 The station opened on 1 Nov 1868.
 The station is a junction, with an island platform for easy transfers.
-To reach the platforms from outside of the station, passengers must use a bridge.
+To reach the platforms from outside of the station, passengers must use a tunnel.

 The current building dates from 1884.
 The station is at the junction of two lines: the Utrecht–Boxtel railway and the Elst–Dordrecht railway.
 The station is currently served by trains from Qbuzz and NS.
 Previously, Arriva served this station along with NS, but on 9 Dec 2018, Qbuzz took over services from Arriva.